ayush946/media-player/README.md

 ## Tech Stack used :- React.js , Redux

-### The videos for the testing purpose is stored in ./src/assest folder.
+### The videos for testing purposes are stored in ./src/assest folder.

+## Link for the live site :- [Click here](https://media-player-ten-gamma.vercel.app/)